VRamazing/Blog/_posts/2017-10-29-Strange-Dream.md

 I went back to sleep peacefully and woke up next morning to check if someone else has experienced such a sleep paralysis.The thought that kept springing to my head was kundalini.So I checked Reddit and many people do report such incidents.It's possible that last night I experienced enlightenment like the protagonist from "2001 A space odyssey".
-When I woke up I was happy with my life and how far I had come.This was unlike me as I usually am a bit pessimist and constantly comparing myself with others and what I haven't done.I feel content.Maybe I have become enlightened or maybe this is just a start.
+When I woke up I was happy with my life and how far I had come.This was unlike me as I usually am a bit competitive.I feel content and happy from inside.Maybe I have become enlightened or maybe this is just a start.